 Under federal law, Medicaid is the payor of last resort, so Medicare-covered services must first be billed to and paid by Medicare.
 Therefore, in order to be eligible to enroll in Texas Medicaid, a provider must be a Medicare participating provider.
-Certain types of providers, however, are not required to meet the Medicare participation requirement, including:
+Provider types not required to meet the Medicare participation requirement include:

-- Pediatric providers
+- Pediatric providers.

-- Family planning providers
+- Family planning providers.

-- Case Management for Children and Pregnant Women program providers
+- Case Management for Children and Pregnant Women program providers.

-- CCP providers (excluding DME providers)
+- CCP providers (excluding DME providers).

-- Early Childhood Intervention (ECI) providers
+- Early Childhood Intervention (ECI) providers.

-- OB/GYN providers
+- OB/GYN providers.

-- THSteps medical and dental services providers
+- Texas Health Steps medical and dental services providers.